 Why use CAST?

 CAST enables planners in the watershed to develop a plan for meeting a nitrogen, phosphorus, or sediment load allocation using the most cost-effective strategy.
+CAST can be used to answer questions about the effect of different BMPs on loads, the impact of land use development over time, and to identify the geographical location where BMPs will reduce the most load.
 CAST provides estimates of load reductions.
 CAST allows users to understand which BMPs provide the greatest load reduction benefit, the extent to which these BMPs can be implemented, and the cost of these BMPs.
-Based on the scenario outputs, users can refine their BMP choices in their planning.
+Based on the scenario outputs, users can refine BMP choices in their planning.

 CAST is the Chesapeake Bay Program’s (CBP) Watershed Model.
 Other available tools have assumptions that may be different from those used in the Watershed Model for developing the 2010 Chesapeake Bay TMDL.
 Since the Watershed Model is used to assess jurisdictions’ progress toward meeting the TMDL allocations, consistency with the Watershed Model is critical.